Relativizing characterizations of Anosov subgroups, I: Preliminaries and notation

 \begin{itemize} \item If $Y$ is a proper geodesic Gromov-hyperbolic metric space and $\Ga$ is a discrete subgroup of the isometry group of $Y$, then the natural action of $\Ga$ on the visual boundary $\geo Y$ of $Y$ is a convergence action, see \cite{Tukia1994}.

 \item If $\Ga$ is a $\taumod$-regular antipodal subgroup of the isometry group of a symmetric space of noncompact type, then the natural action of $\Ga$ on its $\taumod$-limit set in the flag-manifold $\Flagt$ is a convergence action, see \cite{anolec}.
+We note that $\taumod$-RCA (regular antipodal and conical) subgroups are precisely the $\taumod$-Anosov subgroups.

 \end{itemize}